Pictured Above: Camco RhinoFLEX RV Sewer Hose

-To instantly download the RV Education 101 Videos available from the author of this article Mark Polk visit the RV Education 101 Video Download Store
+To view all the RV Education 101 educational materials from the RVing Expert Mark Polk visit the RV Education 101 Website

 rule for RV holding tanks is to never dump the black water tank until it is at least two thirds full.
 You want the tank nearly full so the weight and the gravity will force the contents of the tank to drain properly.
 Another golden rule is to never leave the black tank valve open at the campground and expect the toilet to drain or flush like the toilet in your home.
 It won't work.